 - Spoken language skills and standard English are modelled by all staff.

-- Opportunities for discussion is provided across the curriculum - whether to share ideas or present information.
+- Opportunities for discussion is provided across the curriculum.
 To engage in discussion, the children are taught how to listen and respond to other participants.

 - All children participate in Worship Assemblies.
 Their audience is the whole school and class parents.
 They also read at mass and other faith based celebrations and plays.